-Here are some of the best places to go in Crete.
-I've picked these highlights from a 2 week road trip around Crete I recently took, along with other visits.
-If you're going to take a road trip on this incredible Greek island, or are looking for the best things to do in Crete, start your Crete sightseeing itinerary planning here!
+If you're going to take a road trip in Crete, or are looking for the best things to do in Crete, start your Crete sightseeing itinerary planning here!

 Ask somebody that doesn't live in Greece what their favourite Greek island is, and they might answer Santorini.
 Ask people who live in Greece though, and many will answer Crete.